Table of Contents

 Family or Enemy?
 But their families refused their love marriage because of a different caste.

-So, Amar gave in to the family pressure and got married to Anita (name changed), who belonged to the same caste on 23 April 2017 under the arrangement of “arranged marriage”.
+So, Amar gave in to the family pressure and got married to Anita (name changed), who belonged to the same caste, on 23 April 2017 under “arranged marriage”.

 Story Unfolds.
 Days before marriage, Amar told Anita about Ritu, hoping that she would back out.

-But Anita herself was getting married under a lot of family pressure and was afraid to break off the match made by her parents, so their arranged marriage started on a bitter note.
+But Anita herself was getting married under a lot of pressure from her own family and was afraid to break off the match made by her parents, so their arranged marriage started on a bitter note.

 Anita was willing to let Amar and Ritu remain, friends, if they would end their relationship.